RabbitMQ tutorial - Publisher Confirms

 channel.confirmSelect()

-This method must be called on every channel that you expect to use publisher confirms.
-Confirms should be enabled just once, not for every message published.
+This method must be called on every channel that will use publisher confirms, and only once per channel, not for every published message.

 Strategy #1: Publishing Messages Individually